-- While the definition of security in ASC 320 is modeled after the definition in the Uniform Commercial Code (UCC), the definitions are not the same because the UCC definition has changed since the issuance of the ASC 320 definition. - The FASB indicated in the Background Information and Basis for Conclusions of FAS 115 (FAS 115 was codified as ASC 320) that when deciding how to define a security for US GAAP purposes, it decided not to use the definition in the Securities Exchange Act of 1934 because it considered that definition too broad.
-For example, that definition includes instruments such as notes for routine personal bank loans, which the FASB believed should not be included in the scope of ASC 320. - The determination of whether an investment meets the definition of a security is not a legal determination and does not require a legal analysis.
+While the definition of security in ASC 320 is modeled after the definition in the Uniform Commercial Code (UCC), the definitions are not the same because the UCC definition has changed since the issuance of the ASC 320 definition.

+- The FASB indicated in the Background Information and Basis for Conclusions of FAS 115 (FAS 115 was codified as ASC 320) that when deciding how to define a security for US GAAP purposes, it decided not to use the definition in the Securities Exchange Act of 1934 because it considered that definition too broad.
+For example, that definition includes instruments such as notes for routine personal bank loans, which the FASB believed should not be included in the scope of ASC 320. - The determination of whether an investment meets the definition of a security is not a legal determination and does not require a legal analysis. - When considering whether an instrument is a security, there is rarely one overriding characteristic that is determinative.
+For example, an instrument could meet the second criterion in the ASC 320 definition (i.e., it is a medium for investment) even if it includes certain transfer restrictions.
+Therefore, all facts and circumstances should be considered.

-The U.S. Securities and Exchange Commission (SEC) staff has also reiterated that ASC 320 provides its own definition of a security and does not depend on whether the investment meets the UCC definition.5
+The SEC staff has also reiterated that ASC 320 provides its own definition of a security and does not depend on whether the investment meets the UCC definition.2